-Geeky McGeekerson’s alarm goes off 6:30 and, never one to sleep longer than he must, he leaps out of his hotel bed, ready to start his day.
+Geeky McGeekerson's alarm goes off at 6:30, and never one to sleep longer than he must, he leaps out of his hotel bed, ready to start his day.
 He is in a hotel because that’s really where he lives.
-He has a home - a nice one, in fact.
-But he’s almost “never” there.
-Geeky splits Sunday afternoon to get on a plane (business class) to fly to a client’s locale and, after kissing his 3rd wife good-bye, reminds her that he will be back in a quick 4 days.
+He has a home—a nice one, in fact.
+But he's almost "never" there.
+Geeky splits Sunday afternoon to get on a plane (business class) to fly to a client's locale, and after kissing his third wife good-bye, reminds her that he will be back in a quick four days.
 Sadly, he knows his hotel bell hop Bob, a former hedge fund manager, better than he does his better half.

 Geeky checks his phone for messages (and checks for the time: Geeky is awake so he is on the clock and billing his time to a client), and replies to a few emails.
-He grabs a cab with comrades from the office who lead similar lives – 6 divorces among them - and zips to the client’s office.
+He grabs a cab with comrades from the office who lead similar lives—six divorces among them—and zips to the client’s office.
 Once settled into the conference room, the three of them begin putting the final touches on their PowerPoint presentation.
 In it, they demonstrate which departments should be downsized and why, and which employees within those departments are most expendable.
 Sounds harsh but this ugly task is what the client hired them to do.

 After that process has finished, it is time (client-billed time) to create a financial model for the optimal poundage of steel that Geeky's favorite lug-nut producer should buy each month.
 Geeky will spend an hour writing 500 lines of raw data input nodes so that he can find the asymptote.
 Geeky loves this stuff; to him, serving clients in this manner is more like doing puzzles than work.
 He is a great consultant.